János Latorcai: Biography

-He has been a Member of Parliament since 1994 elected from the national list of his party in 1994, and from Constituency 5, Esztergom, Komárom-Esztergom County in 1998.
+He was a Member of Parliament from 1994, elected from the national list of his party in 1994, and from Constituency 5, Esztergom, Komárom-Esztergom County in 1998.
 He ran as a candidate of the conservative parties for the post of mayor of Budapest in 1994 and 1998.
 He resigned from his seat in the Assembly.
 He joined the parliamentary faction of Fidesz in September 1997 and was deputy parliamentary faction leader until May 2002.
 He chaired the Economic Committee from 1998 to 2002.
 He was elected to Parliament from the county list in April 2002.
 He served as deputy chairman of the Economic Committee from 2002 to 2006.
 In the 2006 parliamentary elections he obtained a mandate from national list.
-From 30 May 2006 he is a vice-chairman of the Economic and Information Technology Committee.
+From 30 May 2006 he was a vice-chairman of the Economic and Information Technology Committee.
 After the 2010 parliamentary election he was appointed one of the deputy speakers of the National Assembly of Hungary.
+He was re-elected as deputy speaker in 2014, 2018 and 2022 too.
+He retired from politics after the 2026 Hungarian parliamentary election.

 A new land law was developed and passed on 21 June 2013.
 Pro-government MPs passed a controversial new land law amid raucous protests in Parliament and the resignation of József Ángyán, a high-profile lawmaker from the governing party.
 The protesting MPs, led by Jobbik head Gábor Vona, were ordered by deputy speaker Latorcai to vacate the lectern, but they refused, leading to a delay in the session and the exclusion of the protesters from the vote.
 As the votes were being counted, Jobbik lawmakers shouted slogans including "Traitors" and "No, no, never," the latter a traditional protest chant against the post-World War I Treaty of Trianon.

 Personal life

 He is married and has two children.
 His wife is an economist and an icon painter.
-He has two adult children, his elder son is a member of the body of representatives in Budapest 2nd District.
+He has two adult children, his elder son Csaba Latorcai is a former member of the body of representatives in Budapest 2nd District.
+He was elected MP in 2026.